We Tested the Best Palm Sanders, and Our Top Pick Has Barely Any Vibration

 What to Consider When Choosing the Best Palm Sander

 Selecting the right palm sander depends on the project.
-Some of the most important characteristics of these tools include whether they are corded or battery-powered, the orbits per minute, and the dust-collection features.
+Some of the most important considerations include whether the sander is corded or battery-powered, how many orbits per minute it provides, and what dust-collection features it offers.

 Corded vs. Battery-Powered

 Most power tools now come with these two options for their models: corded and battery-powered.
-Depending on available space, a corded sander can be effective and efficient, never running out of power or slowing to lower orbits per minute (opm) than needed.
+Depending on available space, a corded sander can be effective and efficient, never running out of power or slowing to a lower OPM level than needed.
 For projects in a basement workshop, a garage, or a shed, corded sanders tend to be the best option.
 Simply pair them with an extension cord and they can be used in any workshop space that has electricity.

 Battery-powered sanders eliminate the need to manage a cord, which can get in the way on a workbench or a work table.
-A cordless sander can be easily used when the project is outdoors and away from accessible outlets.
-While these sanders can have issues with maintaining a set opm level if their battery gets low, spare batteries can solve this issue when they are switched at regular intervals.
+A cordless sander can be easily used while outdoors, or indoors where the user is far from accessible outlets.
+While these sanders can have issues with maintaining a set OPM level if their battery gets low, spare batteries can solve this issue when they are switched at regular intervals.
 Cordless sanders also win out in terms of maneuverability.
 There is no need to sidestep cords to avoid tripping over them while working.

 Orbits Per Minute

 The best option for optimal control for any project is a palm sander with a variable speed setting.
-This will allow use of the sander in fine applications that require a slow opm or in more broad applications that would benefit from a faster opm.
+This will allow the use of the sander in fine applications that require a slow OPM or in more broad applications that would benefit from a faster OPM.

 Pressure Detection